Live Through This is a collection of portraits and stories of suicide attempt survivors, as told by those survivors.

 Eventually, I'd like to create a mobile exhibition that will serve as an educational tool for universities, organizations, and anyone else who might like to promote suicide awareness in a unique, relatable way.
 In the meantime, I am booking speaking engagements.
 When all is said and done, I hope to have enough material for a book or film, but that's likely several years in the future.

-The meeting is broken down into two parts: the interview, and then the shoot.
+The meeting is broken down into two parts: the story, and then the shoot.
 First, the survivor tells their story.
 I let them go at their own pace and include only the details they wish to share.
-I try not to interrupt–I prefer the story to be as purely from the survivor's perspective as possible and don't want to throw it off course–though I do often ask a few questions at the end.
+I try not to interrupt—I prefer it to be as purely from the survivor's perspective as possible and don't want to throw it off course.
+I do often ask questions at the end, but it's more of a conversation than an interview.
+There is no structure, and the content of the questions comes from the story.
 Everything is recorded.
 Afterward, while the survivor is still in that experiential headspace, we make a set of portraits.
 Again, my direction is minimal.
 My only request is that the survivor look directly into my lens.
 The entire process usually takes about an hour and a half.

 Each portrait is presented on the website with a curated snippet of the survivor's story: something poignant or a unique perspective.
 When paired in this way, the portraits and stories work to de-stigmatize suicide as a topic unworthy of everyday dialogue and to serve as proof of life on the other side of a suicide attempt.